Aurelius-LLC/Remotr/README.md

    7. Extension Methods
       1) Extension methods are an extremely useful way to share functionality between different commands or queries that operate on the same Manager or Child Grain.
+         ```csharp
+         public static class CustomerCommandExtensions
+         {
+             public static async Task<CustomerInfo> GetCustomerInfo(this BaseStatefulCommandHandler<CustomerState> target)
+             {
+                 var state = await target.GetState();
+                 return new CustomerInfo
+                 {
+                     FirstName = state.FirstName,
+                     LastName = state.LastName,
+                     PhoneNumber = state.PhoneNumber,
+                     Address = state.Address
+                 };
+             }
+         }
+         ```
+         - Extension methods can be added for queries and commands of a specific type.
+         - In the above example, the mapping of CustomerState to CustomerInfo may be used by multiple different CustomerState commands.

    8. Other Useful Methods